Outdoor activities for preschoolers should not be taken for granted.

 This may be an activity you have already tried with your kids.

-But if you haven’t I can guarantee that children will want to do it over and over again, despite it being such a simple activity.
+But if you haven’t I guarantee you children will want to do it over and over again, despite it being such a simple activity.

 Fill some baking soda into a cup (a few tablespoons is enough).